reyhanalif/Boston-House-Price-Prediction-using-Regularization/README.md

 ## Goals
 - Create a machine learning model using Linear Regression to predict Boston House Price based on area information
-- Improve machine learning model to increase prediction accuracy
+- Improve machine learning model to increase prediction accuracy by using Regularization
 - Create error distribution
 - Create evalution matrix to show the perfomance of machine learning model to predict Boston House Price